manojkmgit/setup_minikube_kubernetes_ubuntu/setup_kubernetes_ubuntu.md

 * Parameter --v controls the verbosity level of the output.

 --apiserver-advertise-address -> the private IP of current machine (it can be public IP too.
 But, then worker nodes will have to communicate over the public internet)

 --pod-network-cidr -> choose a CIDR which is not in use or doesn't exist yet.
 We need to give same value later while applying the Kubernetes networking model.

---service-cidr -> choose a CIDR which is not in use or doesn't exist yet
+--service-cidr -> choose a CIDR which is not in use or doesn't exist yet.

 Example commands:
 ```